So You Want To Buy A Tournament Chess Set...

 * This set will stay in the family for generations.

 You will also want a chess board.
 The two basic types are vinyl roll-up and wood.
-Roll-up boards are used almost exclusively at regional tournaments.
+Roll-up boards are used almost exclusively in clubs and at regional tournaments.
 Wooden boards are usually found in the home or at national and international championships.
 The vinyl roll-up board with 2¼ inch (57mm) squares can be found many places.
-The price range is from $4.00 to about $8.00.
+The price range is from $7.00 to about $12.00.
 Be sure to specify GREEN.

 * I personally prefer boards without the algebraic notation.